Sustainable travel: 6 ways to make a positive impact on your next trip

 Choose your animal experiences carefully

-It's tempting to be like Kim Kardashian and pose with wild animals for Instagram, but think before you post.
+It's tempting to be like Kim Kardashian and pose with wildlife for Instagram to capture the moment for friends and family back home but think before you post.
 Kim's photo received a storm of backlash when it appeared the elephant she was posing with in Bali was being mistreated.
 Regardless, even 'harmless' selfies can be threatening to wildlife.
 According to the charity World Animal Protection (WPA), animals in the Amazon “are being torn from the wild so tourists can take selfies for Instagram and other social media”.

 Animals shouldn't be used for human entertainment and they need to live as free from human interference as possible.
 If you are keen to see wild animals in their natural habitat, choose places that offer ethical and sustainable animal interactions such as elephant sanctuaries and marine conservation volunteer projects.
 Elephant rides should always be given a miss and avoid all experiences where animals are behaving unnaturally.